danpros/htmly/README.md

 Installations
 -------------
-if you have openssl on your server, use the [Installer](https://github.com/Kanti/htmly-installer/releases/latest). read the [Instructions](https://github.com/Kanti/htmly-installer/blob/master/README.md#htmly-installerphp).
+If you have OpenSSL on your server, use the [installer](https://github.com/Kanti/htmly-installer/releases/latest) and read the following [instructions](https://github.com/Kanti/htmly-installer/blob/master/README.md#htmly-installerphp) to get started.
-If you don't have openssl, download the latest version, extract it, then upload the extracted files to your server.
-Make sure the installation folder is writeable by your server.
+If you don't have OpenSSL, please download the latest version, extract it, then upload the extracted files to your server.
+Also, make sure the installation folder is writeable by your server.

 Configurations
 --------------